 The process of Order creation can be fully automated; it will not require human intervention.
 To do this first it is necessary to integrate your business system with EDI.

 - Magic xpi and EDI2XML HTTP web service: the best EDI software option

 - How to Choose the Right Integration Platform?

-Usually, following the use of the ORDERS message, the buyer will most likely request to receive responses to his orders, which means connecting another type of message – ORDRSP, in addition to the Dispatch Advice (DESADV), and returning of the Receiving Advice Message (RECADV).
+Usually, after starting to use ORDERS message, the buyer will most likely request to receive replies to his orders, which means connecting another type of EDI message – ORDRSP.
+In addition, he can ask you for the dispatch advice (DESADV), and he can send you the delivery advice message.
+(RECADV).

 What is ORDRSP and what are the benefits of using this EDIFACT message